textbooks and other class materials sold through the

 receipts are subject to sales tax?

-is generally exempt from sales tax on its
+exempt from sales tax on its purchases.
+However, WSU

-to collect and remit sales tax on taxable sales.
+is required to collect and remit sales tax on taxable

-Sales made to students, the general public, businesses
+sales.
+Sales made to students, the general public,

-to sales tax, even if the sales price is established
+generally subject to sales tax, even if the sales

-on a cost-recovery basis and no profit is earned.
+price is established on a cost-recovery basis and no

 sales tax deposited in account R80121, State Sales